Wilhelmsson177/aoc-2023-dart/README.md

 ### Day 08

 That was a cool riddle.
 Part 1 was straight forward.
 Part 2 could not be solved simulating, but with the LCM for all cycles found for each start.

+### Day 09

+Today was rather easy, but I had some issues with negative values in my predictions.